 As children grow older and their language skills develop more, their oral language skills can directly impact their literacy.
 Literacy includes various skills such as reading, writing, listening, and speaking, and focuses on the ability to use and understand symbols and written words as a form of communication.
 At the same time, language is the ability to understand and use spoken words.
 Children with strong verbal language skills tend to learn to read and write more easily and ultimately perform better in school.

 Together, language and literacy skills make up what educators and researchers call emergent literacy, which embraces how children learn and develop the skills that eventually lead to reading and writing.
-This article will discuss emergent literacy, its importance, and how to promote it within your classroom and lessons.
+In this article, we'll discuss the importance of emergent literacy and how to promote these skills within your classroom and lessons.

 What is emergent literacy?